A numerical investigation of Rayleigh-Benard convection with an obstruction: Conclusion, and future work

 With the results of these quantitative markers, we find that placing an obstruction at the center of the square domain does not greatly affect convection.
 However, when the same obstruction was moved to the side of the domain, the effect on convection depended on the temperature difference in the system.
 Notable examples showed that the side obstruction could prohibit the onset of convection for $\Ra=10^4$ and resulted in periodic, unsteady flow for $\Ra=10^6$-- both of which were drastically different than their corresponding simulations with no obstruction or the middle-obstruction cases.

 Future work will investigate how the size and location of a circular obstruction affects the convection in the fluid enclosed in a square domain.
-Additionally, this study can further be expanded to researching nature of natural convection in a fluid with an obstruction for $3$D cases, or studied with different boundary conditions on the obstruction.
+Additionally, this study can further be expanded to researching nature of natural convection in a fluid with an obstruction for $3$D cases, or studied with different boundary conditions on the obstruction or along the borders of the enclosure.

 In the Appendix, we present different results with streamlines, temperature profiles, and velocity fields for the various cases as benchmarks for possible comparison in future research.